Chantale Fiebig is a partner in Weil’s Complex Commercial Litigation practice.

 - Representing Daimler AG and Mercedes-Benz USA, LLC in a nationwide class action alleging RICO and consumer protection violations

 In 2019, Chantale was named a “Rising Star” by Law360, featuring “attorneys under 40 whose legal accomplishments transcend their age.”
-She serves as an adjunct professor at Georgetown University Law Center, where she teaches an advanced seminar on class action law and practice.
-Chantale is a frequent writer and speaker on issues relating to class action law and complex litigation.
+She has served as an adjunct professor at Georgetown University Law Center, where she taught an advanced seminar on class action law and practice.
+Chantale is a frequent writer and speaker on issues relating to class action law, complex litigation, and trial advocacy.

 Prior to joining Weil, Chantale was a partner at another international law firm.
 Earlier, she served as an Assistant United States Attorney in the Eastern District of Michigan.
 As an AUSA, Chantale helped prosecute former Detroit Mayor Kwame Kilpatrick on public corruption charges, and successfully represented the federal government in more than 20 appeals in the Sixth Circuit, including in cases involving widespread commercial and financial fraud.